 When it comes to training your back, the lats and upper back muscles probably get most of the attention, and deservedly so.
 A strong mid and upper back are powerful allies in your body’s overall functioning, producing powerful upper body pulls, and even in building that V-taper.

 But neglect training your lower back at your peril.
 Lower back strength provides the foundation for most lower and upper body movements.
 With a stronger, more stable lower back, you’ll be able to squat more weight and deadlift heavier.
 Not only that, but you’ll develop the ability to move and rotate with more power and explosiveness.

 Below, you’ll find the best lower back exercises to make this part of your body shine.
 You’ll also learn how to protect your lower back while lifting, as well as all the tricks and tips you’ll need to maximize your gains.

 - Side Plank

-Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
+Editor’s Note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
+When starting a new training regimen and/or diet, it is always a good idea to consult with a trusted medical professional.
+We are not a medical resource.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
-Speak with your physician if you have any concerns.
+They are not substitutes for consulting a qualified medical professional.

-Rack pulls have you pull with a partial range of motion, with the bar starting at either just above or just below the knee.
+Rack pulls have you pull with a partial range of motion, with the bar starting at either just above or just below your knees.
 Because you’re pulling from a higher starting point, it’s easier to maintain a neutral spine throughout the lift.
-You can also lift more with this deadlift variation, so, as a bonus, you’ll acclimate your body to lifting heavier weight to increase your strength.
+You can also lift more with this deadlift variation, so you’ll acclimate your body to lifting heavier weights to increase your strength.

 Benefits of the Rack Pull